 The Northfield School of the Liberal Arts has a year-end program called, Americana.
 It is an opportunity for students and faculty to summarize their year in some kind of fine art presentation.
 The 2021 theme was: “Gifts of Encouragement and Hope”.

-This and last year used zoom, adding a whole new dimension to the evening.
+During the pandemic we used zoom, adding a whole new dimension to the evening.
 But then, we had become acclimated to this platform using it four times a week for convocation first thing each morning.
-My spouse is on faculty and I was allowed to audit this one-hour daily session.
+My spouse is on faculty and, during this time I was allowed to audit this one-hour daily session.
 It anchored our day.

 From The Blackness Of Nothing

-When the call for Americana submissions came out this year, Dr. Dave and I tossed our name in the hat.
+When the call for Americana submissions came out, Dr. Dave and I tossed our names in the hat.
 I wanted to simply read a piece of my father’s writing.
 However, it seemed better to have my husband read it in a male voice.
 I would do an introduction.

 Ideally, we would have had Daddy read it, but to our knowledge, we do not have any of his writings read in his own voice.
 Of course, I can hear his voice when I read them.
 I see his facial expressions, hear him stumble overwords, and get frustrated over his perceived inadequacy to share his heart.